glaubercss/aldeia_realestate/README.md

 7. price asked
 8. url

-As we can see there are some data cleansing to be done (e.g. to split the address into street name, street number and city) in the second phase of the project.
+As you might have antecipated there are some data transformation to be done (e.g. to split the address into street name, street number and city) that will be addressed in the second phase of the project.